meatnordrink/notebook/ads/ads.md

 * *Retargeting:*
- * Try applying CBO to this whole campaign.
+ * Try breaking out signed-up retargeting and applying CBO to this whole campaign. **do**
  * `signed-up`: Confirmed that it's performing much worse than `onboard end` retargeting audience.
 Removed all but one fern ad, added new creative with Sept. woman. remove fern if still performing poorly; or lower budget for entire campaign if all performing poorly.
     * New ads don't seem to have been approved??
 Tried to re-publish, Oct.
 16th; lowered budget to $3 for now.
         * Sucking hard, mostly; fern ad doing alright.
 But haven't spent much.